 Preparation for the keyboard proficiency examinations required of entering music majors and minors at transfer institutions.
 Designed for students with extensive prior piano experience.
 54 hours laboratory.
-(TBA option)

-MUS-54 - Community Jazz Ensemble .5 unit UC, CSU
+MUS-54 - Community Jazz Ensemble

+UC, CSU Prerequisite: None.
 Limitation on enrollment: Previous experience in performance of jazz literature and audition on or before the first class meeting.